tic-oss/jhipster-blueprints/docusaurus-generator/generators/templates/docusaurus/README.md

-# Website
+# Running Docusaurus Documentation Locally in VSCode

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

-# Running Docusaurus Documentation Locally in VSCode

 Follow these steps to run a Docusaurus documentation site that you've cloned from GitHub on your local machine using VSCode.